mholling/nswtopo/docs/scrape.md

 # Scraping from Map Layers

-Some ArcGIS REST map layers do not allow feature queries.
+Some ArcGIS REST map layers do not expose the *Query* capability, preventing feature queries.
 It is still possible to download features from such a layer, provided it supports SVG output and dynamic layers.

-When this situation occurs, you will be prompted to provide a *unique value* field name with the `--unique` option.
+When this situation occurs, you may be prompted to provide a *unique value* field name with the `--unique` option.
 Choose a layer field which is likely to have a small number of possible values.
-An integer field such as a type or subtype field is a good candidate.
+Using `--fields` to restrict the fields is also recommended.
+Specify only the fields you need to reduce download time.